PaddlePaddle/docs/doc/fluid/advanced_usage/development/local_dev_guide.md

 # Guide of local development

-You will learn how to develop programs in local under the guidelines of this document.
+You will learn how to develop programs in local environment under the guidelines of this document.

 ## Requirements of coding
 - Please refer to the coding note format of[Doxygen](http://www.stack.nl/~dimitri/doxygen/)